Skip to content

 No hand-waving on security

-Self-hosted Ollama is the default backend; cloud is opt-in per organisation.
+Self-hosted Ollama is the default backend; cloud needs a configured key, a per-organisation opt-in and the cloud-AI entitlement, all three.

 Credential-exposure detection runs on brokered command output and is audited.